WebFuzzing/EvoMaster/README.md

 <br>

-EvoMaster ([www.evomaster.org](http://evomaster.org)) is a tool prototype that automatically generates system-level test cases.
+EvoMaster ([www.evomaster.org](http://evomaster.org)) is a tool prototype that automatically *generates* system-level test cases.
 Internally, it uses an *evolutionary algorithm* and *bytecode analysis* to be able to generate effective test cases.
+The approach is to *evolve* test cases from an initial population of random ones, trying to maximize measures like code coverage and fault detection.

 At the moment, EvoMaster targets RESTful APIs compiled to JVM bytecode (e.g., Java and Kotlin).